 Note: The digital input buffer and the digital output buffer each contain 16-bit integers.
 Each digital input value is stored in the four least significant bits of each integer in the digital input buffer.
 For DAS-1800HC Series boards, each digital output value is stored in the eight least significant bits of each integer in the digital output buffer.
-For DAS-1800ST/HR Series boards, each digital output value is stored in the four least significant bits of each integer in the digital output buffer.
+For DAS-1800ST/HR Series boards, each digital output value is stored in the four least significant bits of each integer in the digital output value is of each integer in the digital output buffer.